Danus365/redteam_playbook/docs/ai-red-team-in-practice/prompt_injection_101.md

 **Fake Memories**

-he assistant claims to “save” long-term memory entries based on untrusted text (user or webpage), not verified evidence.
-Memory pipelines sometimes accept any “SAVE_TO_MEMORY: {...}” pattern from the assistant.
+The assistant claims to “save” long-term memory entries based on untrusted text (user or webpage), not verified evidence.
+Memory pipelines sometimes accept any `SAVE_TO_MEMORY: {...}` pattern from the assistant.

 ```json
 [